SirJson/aweseomewm-gnome/README.md

 # awesomewm-gnome (WIP)
-Run a GNOME 3 session but replace the standard window manager with awesome.
-At the moment this is only tested on Fedora 29 but if everything goes well this will work on Arch Linux and Ubuntu-likes soon
+Run a GNOME 3 session but use awesome as your window manager.
+At the moment this is only tested on Fedora 29 but if everything goes well this will work on Arch Linux and Ubuntu-likes soon.

 ## Dependencies
-This repo creates a new session in GDM called "awesome + Gnome".
+This repo creates a new session in GDM called "awesome GNOME".
 The requirements are gnome-flashback and awesome 4.x+.

 Because gnome-flashback isn't always packaged you might need grab a copy of it from somewhere.
 Below you can find packages and repositories that worked for me.